nir2002/JS-Stack/README.md

 # JavaScript Stack

-In this repo you can find a simple implementions of a stack datastructure
+In this repository you can find simple implementions of a stack data structure.

 - Branch "WeakMap" contains a stack implementation using JS WeakMap data structure.
 - Branch "Array" contains a stack implementation using JS Array data structure.